pydantic/logfire/docs/guides/onboarding_checklist/add_metrics.md

 **Pydantic Logfire** can be used to collect metrics from your application and send them to a metrics backend.

+Metrics are a great way to record numerical values where you want to see an aggregation of the data (e.g. over time), rather than the individual values.

+## System Metrics

+The easiest way to start using metrics is to enable system metrics.
+See the [System Metrics][system-metrics] documentation to learn more.

+## Manual Metrics

-Let's see how to create, and use metrics in your application.
+Let's see how to create and use custom metrics in your application.

 ```py
 import logfire